meadowsjared/traffic-time-lapse-helper/readme.md

 Once these variables are set, run the script and it will begin placing formatted 1920x1080 frames in **/output**.
 Original frames are kept in **/screenshots**.

-lastly after you have the output, run `python3 createGifs.py` to create gifs and throw them in the **/videos** folder.
+lastly after you have the output, run `python3 createGifs.py` to create gifs and throw them in the **/videos** folder. or alternatively: make videos instead, by running `python3 createVideos.py` to create mp4 files and throw them in the **/videos** folder.

 note: to run it in a way that keeps it running after you logout, use nohup like this: